Tasks are at the core of our work, and thus, the core of Flow. As such, we've made creating tasks as easy and powerful as possible.

 The first thing you’ll want to do is name your task; concise names usually work best.
 If you need to elaborate what the purpose of the task is, or what the subscribers' roles will be in completing it, you can do so in the first comment.

-You can change the workspace the task is being created in as well as add your task to a list, assign to a teammate, invite subscribers, schedule a due date, and add tags to organize.
+You can change the workspace the task is being created in as well as add your task to a project/section, assign to a teammate, invite subscribers, schedule a due date, and add tags to organize.
 Hit

 Tab on your keyboard or click to jump to a new field; start typing and choose from the suggested options or hit

 Enter on your keyboard to create a new project or tag.